Cwickniss/Deep-Learning/README.md

 # Deep Learning
 I have a great experience in Deep Learning.I has Successfully completed Deep Learning Specialization from Coursera by Andrew Ng.I have also done  different courses from Udemy which is Deep Learning A-Z by krill and Some other course base on Practical and Some base on theoratical. which I have learn.I have also read different blogs, research papers to boost up my Deep Learning concept.
 After learn all of that I works a diferrent projects on Deep Learning taken dataset from UCI and Kaggle.I also done #100DaysMLCode Challenges which I done practical implementation of Machine Learning, Deep Learning, Computer Vision and Natural Language Processing As you can see my 100DaysMLCode repositories in Github.I also writing a blog on Machine Learning & Deep Learning artices from Scratch on medium.I have a Publications on Deep Learning.
-I also Publish a book on Machine Learning.
+I also publish some research poster and I also publish a two books on Machine Learning and Deep Learning currently available on amazon.

 #### My LinkedIn Profile:
 https://www.linkedin.com/in/amiralicheema/